Best Ammo for Smith and Wesson M&P 9mm Shield

 Honorable Mentions

-I tested several other rounds that were slightly less accurate (which could have easily been my fault), or they had a little more recoil than I preferred.
+I tested several other rounds that were slightly less accurate (which could easily have been my fault), or had a little more recoil than I preferred.

 But that doesn't mean you shouldn't try them out for yourself.

-The Ammo Inc. 124 Grain JHP is priced for any budget, yet these defense rounds have a heavier jacketed hollow point, so you're not sacrificing knockdown power.
+Ammo Inc. 124 grain JHP is priced for any budget, yet these defense rounds have a heavier jacketed hollow point, so you're not sacrificing knockdown power.

 Though they're more expensive than your typical target ammo, you'll feel much more comfortable practicing with these rounds because they cost much less than other self-defense loads.

-The Federal HST Law Enforcement 124 Grain JHP is less expensive than the Hornady Critical defense but has the heavier grain bullet and nickel-plated brass casing.
+The Federal HST Law Enforcement 124 grain JHP is less expensive than the Hornady Critical defense, but has heavier bullets and nickel-plated brass cases.

-Even with the heavier 124gr bullet, this round is still fast at 1150 fps.
+Even with its heavier 124 grain bullet, this round's muzzle velocity is still fast at 1,150 fps.

-The most significant advantage is the nickel-plated brass, as it helps the case flawlessly slide in and out of the chamber of the M&P 9 Shield, so you don't have to worry about malfunctions.
+The nickel-plated brass is a significant advantage.
+It helps the round flawlessly slide in and out of the chamber of the M&P 9 Shield, so you don't have to worry as much about malfunctions.

-These rounds are also not crazy expensive, so you can practice with them at the range without selling your kidney.
+These rounds are also not crazy expensive, so you can practice with them at the range without having to mortgage one of your many mansions.

 Best Target Ammo for the 9mm M&P Shield